ssvassiliev/Summer_School_General/_episodes/05-independent_tasks.md

 - SLURM: [Job Arrays](https://docs.computecanada.ca/wiki/Job_arrays)

-An example of a submission script for an array job with the slurm schedular.
+An example of a submission script for an array job with the SLURM scheduler.

 ~~~ {.shell}
 #!/bin/bash